 The popularity of private cloud environments for organizations with compliance concerns is partly due to its security and control benefits.
-Another reason is that service providers offering hosted private clouds can help address significant compliance elements such as HIPAA Compliant Hosting and PCI.
+Another reason is that service providers offering hosted private clouds can help address significant compliance elements such as HIPAA Compliant Hosting and PCI Compliant Hosting.
 Some organizations may have little choice but to utilize a private cloud to gain the advantages of cloud computing while retaining regulatory compliance.

-A successful migration is critical to achieving the intended benefits of the new environment, which the higher success rate of migrations to private clouds is another potential cause of a lower TCO than public cloud.
+A successful migration is critical to achieving the intended benefits of the new environment, and the higher success rate of migrations to private clouds is another potential cause of a lower TCO than public cloud.

 Who Should Use a Private Cloud?

-Once an organization has determined its cloud needs and priorities, it can determine if the private cloud is the right kind of IT environment.
+Once an organization has determined its cloud needs and priorities, it can determine if the private cloud computing is the right kind of IT environment.

 For some organizations, the private cloud will be the only realistic option to ensure regulatory compliance.
-For example, HIPAA requires that “electronic protected health information” (e-PHI) is created, received, stored, and transmitted in a way that ensures its confidentiality, integrity, and availability.
+For example, HIPAA requires that electronic protected health information (ePHI) is created, received, stored, and transmitted in a way that ensures its confidentiality, integrity, and availability.

 The security and privacy protections of HIPAA were expanded by the Health Information Technology for Economic and Clinical Health Act (HITECH).
 Liquid Web is HITECH-certified by a third-party auditor, providing organizations with the assurance that their private cloud environment meets the standards specified by HIPAA’s Privacy Rule and Security Rule.